 Use your .edu email on their student discount page to get a free SIM card and check out plans that start at $9 per month.

 Pro tip: Check out this blog post on how to cut your plan even further by doing things like turning off background app refresh.

 While not so much a student discount, this is neat trick to save some extra bucks.
 Many restaurants charge you $20 and up for a bottle of wine to pair with your dinner.
 Skip the extra cost by looking for BYOB (bring your own bottle) restaurants that let you bring your own bottle (like a Trader Joe’s Two Buck Chuck).
 While some may charge a cork fee (typically under $10), you still get more drink for your buck, especially when going with a friend or two.
 Even if a restaurant isn’t listed as BYOB, it never hurts to ask.

 Pro Tip: Make your next brunch more affordable by sticking to BYOB places.
 Bring a bottle of champagne or prosecco and order some orange juice and make your own DIY mimosas.

 Heading home for the holidays?
 Taking the bus or train?
 Well you’re in luck because both Greyhound and Amtrak offer student discounts on tickets.
 Amtrak offers 15% on travel all year long when booking 3 days in advance.
 While Greyhound offers 20% off travel via the Student Advantage card.

 Pro Tip: When you take Amtrak and Greyhound you don’t have to worry about weight restrictions.
 Which translates to more dirty laundry you can have your mom wash, and more holiday food you can bring back.

 Taking advantage of these student discounts will help you cut down on your expenses.
-It also, frees funds up for important things like coffee.
+It also frees funds up for important things like coffee.
 For more tips, check out this resource library by The Simple Dollar, including dozens of student discounts in categories such as retail, technology, entertainment, and travel.